Imagine stepping back in history into a colonial lounge or settler’s cottage at Christmas time.

 Local and creative communities are invited to take part.

 Designers will be supplied with an undecorated artificial tree.
 Live trees are not suitable for a museum environment as they can introduce pests.
+No organic materials are to be used for the decorations for the same reason.

 Each display will carry information about the designer, their inspiration and their theme.
 The public may vote for their favourite display, onsite or online.